 Accountability: Accountability is often lacking, or confusing when you begin developing your documentation.
 However, your Data Governance program must define responsibilities for cross-function data-related decisions, processes, and controls.
 Use this opportunity to look for situations where NOBODY appears to be accountable, or MANY groups are listed as responsible for addressing gaps and overlaps in currently perceived accountabilities.

 Checks and Balances: In defining accountabilities you will need to introduce checks-and-balances between business and technology teams, as well as, between those who create/collect data, those who manage it, those who use it, and those who introduce standards and compliance requirements.
 Establishing appropriate checks-and-balances can be invaluable in guiding active participation in your program.

-Standardization: Your Data Governance program will need to address standardization of enterprise data.
+Standardization: Your Data Governance program will need to address the standardization of enterprise data.
 This can be daunting, but keep in mind that not everything can be standardized – nor should it be.
 But achieving data standardization is a prerequisite for many high-value Business and IT projects.
-This is an area to consider the primary uses of the data and bring focus to normalization of the data in those specific scenarios.
+This is an area to consider the primary uses of the data and bring focus to a normalization of the data in those specific scenarios.

 Change Management: Your Data Governance program must support both proactive and reactive Change Management activities for reference data values and the structure/use of master data and metadata.
 Simply put if your desire is for sustainable success in projects that involve data, then you need to control how and when that data changes.
-Likewise, with a Data Governance program in support of an MDM project you need to account for not only data changes but underlying changes to the data model, taxonomy, etc.
+Likewise, with a Data Governance program in support of an MDM project, you need to account for not only data changes but underlying changes to the data model, taxonomy, etc.

-Are your ready to implement an effective Data Governance program for your enterprise?
+Are you ready to implement an effective Data Governance program for your enterprise?
 Amplifi helps companies build out the right processes for each and every unique business case.
 Reach out today to talk about how we can help.